 In a high speed blender or food processor, add your oats and blend until a very fine, almost powder-like consistency.
 Add the rest of your ingredients and blend well, until a thick batter remains.
 Transfer your batter into an 8-inch cake pan and bake for 25-30 minutes, or until a skewer comes out the center clean.
 Remove from the oven and let the cake cool in the pan completely, before frosting it.

 Tips to make the best recipe

 - Do not overbake the cake, otherwise, it will dry out.
 Remember, the cake continues to cook as it cools down.

 - The cake MUST be cooled before frosting, or it will be too much like liquid/drippy.

 - Do not substitute any of the ingredients unless specifically stated.

-- To freeze: Place slices of the cake in a sealable container and store in the freezer for up to 6 months.
-Thaw overnight in the refrigerator.
+- To freeze: Place slices of the cake in a shallow container and store it in the freezer for up to 6 months.

 For the breakfast cake